cfsghost/frex.js/README.md

 };
 ```

-The Engine will be running on server-side, but it's magic that you can call functions of "MyEngine" and get/set value from variable of backend engine instance on client-side.
+The Engine will be running on server-side, but frex.js make you able to invoke methods of "MyEngine" and get/set properties of backend engine instance on client-side.

 ```html
 <script type="text/javascript" src="/frex"></script>